 Common Stages at a Glance

-These patterns can help you have compassion for yourself and others, wherever you are on the path.
+These patterns help you develop compassion for yourself and others wherever you are on the path.

 How Your Brain Handles Shifting Awareness